deansx/coding-tests/README.md

 Tests
 ----------------------
 * [replace-words](./replace-words) - write a program that takes groups of words that each map to a specific replacement word.
 Then process a sentence replacing words in the sentence that match a word in one of the groups with the corresponding mapped word.
 Also include documentation and tests.
-I did this one in both C++ and Python.
+I did this one in both [C++](./replace-words/cpp) and [Python](./replace-words/python) for the test.
 Both results are included.
+I later added a [Rust](./replace-words/rust) implementation just for fun

+* [reverse-words](./reverse-words) - given a string, reverse the words, so that the last word becomes the first word, but each word still reads normally.
+I used C++ for this one.

+* [display-tree-by-level](./display-tree-by-level) - given a tree data
+structure, print the tree one level at a time, without using extensive secondary storage.
+The implementation uses Python

 * more coming soon